NOTE: This post contains affiliate links to products I regularly use and love. As an Amazon Associate I earn from qualifying purchases.

 Since there are quite a few ingredients in this chicken fried rice recipe, here’s how you can stay organized and move more quickly:

 - Prep the seasonings for the rice.
-In a small bowl, combine all of the ‘Spice Blend’ ingredients to make a paste.
-In another small bowl, combine all of the ‘Stir-fry Sauce’ ingredients.
+In a small bowl, combine all of the ‘Spice Blend’ ingredients (as shown in the recipe card near the end of the post) to make a paste.
+In another small bowl, combine all of the ‘Stir-fry Sauce’ ingredients (see recipe card).

 - Saute the veggies and spices.
 Then, make a well in the middle of the pan and add the ‘Spice Blend.’